 I’m not out of the fog and am by no means on the other side of this.
 It actually feels heavier than it did.
 And despite being fully functional, I’m also fully sad.
 I’m not “better” in any sense of the word.
 I replay so much of the past six months in my head.

 UPDATE: It’s been 1 year since my mom died.

 Anyway, I want to share this with you because it’s my reality now and I want to be real with you.
 Grief is now part of my story, part of me, so neglecting it here on my blog wouldn’t feel right.
 I hope that by sharing, it might help you in some way.
 Maybe you’re a highly sensitive person, too, working through grief.
 Please know you aren’t alone.

-I know it’ll be a release for me to write this, so with that…. let’s go.
+I know it’ll be a release for me to write this post on side effects of grief including physical ones I didn’t expect, so with that…. let’s go.

 1. Anticipatory grief can be just as excruciating as regular grief.

 In my mom’s case, things started going downhill over the summer and we knew she wouldn’t make it out of this cancer recurrence.
 The good thing is, even up until pretty much the day before she passed away, she didn’t realize she wouldn’t make it.
 Knowing you’re going to lose someone you love — the anticipatory grief — is just as difficult as the grief process after the actual loss.
 I sat with that for years knowing what was going to happen.
 It was always hanging over my head.